-MCC's corporate credit ratings are currently Ba2 by Moody's, with a positive outlook and BB by Standard and Poor's, with a positive outlook.
+MCC's corporate credit ratings are currently Ba2 by Moody's and BB by Standard and Poor's, both with positive outlooks.
 There are no covenants, events of default, borrowing conditions or other terms in the credit agreement that are based on changes in our credit rating assigned by any rating agency.